-Three of the nation’s largest philanthropies, the Howard Hughes Medical Institute (HHMI), the Bill & Melinda Gates Foundation, and the Simons Foundation are announcing a new partnership to provide much needed research support to outstanding early-career scientists in the United States.
+Three of the nation’s largest philanthropies, the Howard Hughes Medical Institute (HHMI), the Bill & Melinda Gates Foundationexternal link, opens in a new tab, and the Simons Foundationexternal link, opens in a new tab are announcing a new partnership to provide much needed research support to outstanding early-career scientists in the United States.

 Through the new Faculty Scholars Program, the philanthropies will invest a total of $148 million in research support over the program’s first five years.
 They will award up to 70 grants every 2.5 years to promising scientists who have great potential to make unique contributions to their field.
 This is the first collaboration between HHMI, the Bill & Melinda Gates Foundation, and the Simons Foundation.